DPP - EU Digital Product Passport

 Using QR codes

-The beauty of QR codes is that they act as a way of linking to whatever information you provide at set up.
-With the right software or web experience behind the code, you can easily transport customers to style guides, #OOTD recommendations or even further detailed information about the garment and materials used.
+The beauty of QR codes is that they act as a way of linking to whatever product data you provide at setup - from environmental impacts and materials sourcing to style guides and outfit inspiration.

 In-garment solutions

-If considering the use of QR codes to facilitate your European Digital Product Passport obligations, you need to consider that the link to your information must be attached to the garment itself, not just on a label or hang tag.
+If considering the use of QR codes to facilitate your European Digital Product Passport (DPP) obligations, you need to consider that the link to your information must be attached to the garment itself, not just on a label or hang tag.

-As the market leader in data integrity, Checkpoint has solutions for automation of printing and weaving QR codes into the various label options you might need for your projects.
+As the market leader in data integrity, Checkpoint Systems has solutions for automation of printing and weaving QR codes into the various label options you might need for your projects.

-Things to consider
+Things to consider with DPP

 Our tools and knowledgeable teams are here to help make your lives easier throughout these projects.